 Inside: Looking forward to the second pandemic Christmas?
 Start the 25 day-countdown to Christmas activities and make the season more exciting as the days get closer to Jesus’ birthday.

-“On the river. ” ” On the bank. ” ” On the bank.”
+“On the bank. ” ” On the river. ” ” On the bank.”
 On the river.”
 The kids were so focused on the instructions of their older cousin in the game.
 If they jump in the wrong direction, they’re out of the competition.
 Their parents and relatives in the audience were stoked and hoped that their kid will play until the end and come out as the winner.

 The night was just starting.